 MailerLite – (Paid)

 I settled down with MailerLite after trying MailChimp.
-I find it easier and better to create automations.
+I find it easier and better to create automation.

 Gumroad – (Free)